kellhus/munkres-study-notes/README.md

 * Register an account with GitHub;
 * Set up the Git version control system to pull/push changes from/to the repository to/from your local computer.
 See the [GitHub help pages](https://help.github.com/articles/set-up-git/) for instructions;
-    - An alternative to the above would be to edit the markdown files via the GitHub web interface and to copy-and-paste the relevant snippets into a web-based markdown editor such as [StackEdit](https://stackedit.io/) for preview;
+    - A temporary alternative to the above -- until you have figured `git` out -- would be to edit the markdown files via the GitHub web interface and to copy-and-paste the relevant snippets into a web-based markdown editor such as [StackEdit](https://stackedit.io/) for preview.

 * Optionally, if you are planning to convert the pandoc markdown files into PDF on your own computer:
-    - Install the document converter [pandoc](http://pandoc.org/);
+    - Install the universal document converter [pandoc](http://pandoc.org/);
-    - Install a TeX distribution such as [MikTex](http://miktex.org/) for pandoc to call;
+    - Install a TeX distribution such as [MikTex](http://miktex.org/) for pandoc to use;
     - Install Python to use the Python script `convert.py` that takes care of collating multiple markdown files into a single one and calling pandoc to deal with it.
+* Optionally, if you use Google Chrome and want to enable MathJax for the rendering of the TeX parts of the markdown files in the GitHub web interface, try [this extension](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn).

 ## Using the Software